 It Starts Well Before the Rebuilding Process

-Most salvage car owners only deal with insurers once their vehicle has been completely restored and been given a rebuilt salvage title.
-This makes the hostility they experience from insurers hard to swallow, especially after investing so much time and money into bringing a car back from the dead.
-Every salvage vehicle that gets restored into perfect working order, started its life as a car that was damaged in an accident and then written off as a total loss by another insurance company.
+Most salvage car owners only deal with insurers.
+When their vehicle restoration is complete and has a rebuilt salvage title.
+This makes the hostility they experience from insurers hard to swallow.
+Especially after investing so much time and money into bringing a car back from the dead.
+A salvage vehicle was in an accident and restored.
+It was a total loss by another insurance company.

-These written off cars are purchased by insurers all the time by paying off the owner for the value of the vehicle.
-It happens a lot, and it results in a huge inventory of useless vehicles that insurance companies would do absolutely anything to get rid of.
-This usually means they get sold at auction for a ridiculously low price, but as far as an insurer is concerned it’s just glad that the thing is out of their hands.
+These written off cars are purchased by insurers all the time.
+By paying off the owner for the value of the vehicle.
+It happens a lot, and it results in a huge inventory of useless vehicles.
+Insurance companies would do absolutely anything to get rid of.
+This usually means they sold at auction for a ridiculously low price.
+But as far as an insurer is concerned it’s just glad that the thing is out of their hands.

-Now, imagine if you were approached by a car owner that wanted you to insure a car you had finally gotten rid of.
-Would you want it back so soon, especially since you couldn’t possibly know if it had been repaired properly or not?
+Imagine being approached by a car owner wanting to insure a car you had finally gotten rid of.
+Would you want it back so soon?
+Especially since you couldn’t possibly know if it had been repaired properly or not.
 It could end up getting totaled again – and then you’d be right back where you started with a useless car that you need to sell at auction one more time.

 Despite This, You Can Still Win Over an Insurer

-It might not be fair to you as a car owner, but at least you can understand why insurers don’t like to insure rebuilt salvage cars.
-That being said, if you play your cards right you can actually convince an insurance provider to take you on as a policyholder – and maybe even offer you more coverage than just your state’s bare minimum mandate of personal liability and personal damage.
+It might not be fair to you as a car owner.
+But at least you can understand why insurers don’t like to insure rebuilt salvage cars.
+If you play your cards right you can actually convince an insurance provider to take you on as a policyholder.
+Maybe even offer you more coverage than just your state’s bare minimum mandate of personal liability and personal damage.

 However, if you want to get comprehensive coverage or collision insurance, you’re going to have to prove to your insurer that your car isn’t going to break down at the earliest opportunity.